FHPythonUtils/PyLSR/DOCS/pylsr/index.md

 ) -> Image.Image:
 ```

-Flatten a list of layers and groups
+Flatten a list of layers and groups.

 #### Arguments